Joseph-33/RadioGrab/README.md

 Are you sick of radio DJ's who won't stop talking?

-Look no further, this python script will make a  spotifyplaylist out of the last 24h of songs played on the radio.
+Look no further, this python script will make a  spotify playlist out of the last 24h of songs played on the radio.

 # Getting Started
 - Edit the config.yaml file with a text editor and fill in the required values